amboxer21/ImageCapture/README.md

 # ImageCapture
 ### Description
 &nbsp;&nbsp;&nbsp;&nbsp;A program that captures an image and the geolocation data of any user that attempts to login to your compuper x amount of times.
 The data collected by ImageCapture is then E-mailed to the address you specify.
 This is a work in progress, so if you find any issues or bugs, please create an issue!
 I would very much appreciate it!
+PLEASE FORK INSTEAD OF CLONE, I WOULD GREATLY APPRECIATE IT!

 ### [Details]
 ##### Overview: